BLOG

 Section 1031 of the Internal Revenue Code (IRC).
 The comprehensive set of tax laws created by the Internal Revenue Service (IRS).
 This code was enacted as Title 26 of the United States Code by Congress, and is sometimes also referred to as the Internal Revenue Title.
 The code is organized according to topic, and covers all relevant rules pertaining to income, gift, estate, sales, payroll and excise taxes.
 Internal Revenue Code provides taxpayers the ability to swap investment or business use real property for other like-kind property without realizing the gain, While these exchanges have been used for years by the most prudent of investors, they continue to gain traction due in part to the appreciation of real estate values.
 Executing a 1031 exchange can enable you to manage your real estate portfolio in a tax-efficient manner, allowing you to defer a portion or all of the taxable gains as your assets evolve.
 There's no limit to the number of times you can do a 1031 exchange – you can defer the gain from one piece of real estate to another, again and again.
 You may increase your portfolio value with each swap, but you defer the tax until you cash out only then realizing your gain.

 The Tax Code isn’t known for its simplicity, but it’s in the details where many investors find tremendous opportunities.
 Revenue rulings and other administrative rulings issued by the Internal Revenue Service & U.S. Treasury provide direction on various factual situations.
 These rulings are often relied on as precedent by taxpayers and their advisors.
 Revenue Procedure 2000-37 offers guidelines for taxpayers to acquire replacement property before the sale of their relinquished property.
-Referred to as “reverse exchanges”, this ruling goes on to inform a taxpayer they cannot own both properties at the same time, thus a “parking arrangement” must be employed - either the relinquished property or the replacement property is acquired and “parked” by an The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
-To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
+Referred to as “reverse exchanges”, this ruling goes on to inform a taxpayer they cannot own both properties at the same time, thus a “parking arrangement” must be employed - either the relinquished property or the replacement property is acquired and “parked” by an Also referred to as an "EAT", is typically a special purpose, limited-liability company that is used to own the legal title to property that is being parked as part of a reverse exchange.
+An exchange accommodation titleholder may not be a disqualified person.
 Exchange Accommodation Titleholder (also, known as an ‘EAT’).
 To park title means the deed of a parked property is recorded, evidencing a transfer of ownership to the EAT.

 What does this mean?
 In the instance where the EAT acquires title to the replacement property, it typically does so with funds the taxpayer lends to the EAT – in most cases the taxpayer borrows to afford such an acquisition.
 Within 180 days, the taxpayer sells the relinquished property and ownership of the replacement property is transferred to the taxpayer.
 This provides taxpayers an ideal solution if they cannot delay the closing of the replacement property.